-Chicago gangsters and their "molls" drinking at Manning's Hotel, the night of the shooting.
+Chicago gangsters and their "molls" drinking at Manning's Hotel the night of the shooting.
 One of the victims, Vivian Ponic McGinnis, is shown at back in pink dress.
 Watercolor by sketch artist Andy Austin for WLS TV.
-Dunn Museum 77.23.1)
+Dunn Museum 77.23.1

 Chief of Detectives Stege commented: "Ordinarily it would be bad medicine for them to invite a war with the Capone-O'Donnell and Druggan-Lake outfits, but the Moran and Aiello hoodlums have been up in Fox Lake long enough to start any kind of war."

 In the aftermath of the shooting, a policeman points at a detail of the crime scene at Manning's Hotel.
-(LCDM 2011.5)
+Dunn Museum 2011.5

 Louis Capella, the bartender at Manning's, said all was "merriment" that night.
 "They were having a good time all evening."
 Just before the shooting he started sweeping around the Druggan table to give them the hint to leave.
 When he heard the first shot, he dove behind the bar and escaped injury.
 "When it was quiet, I looked out and saw some of the injured people running."

 State's Attorney A.V.
 Smith interviewing the Manning Hotel's bartender, Louis Capella.
-Chicago Tribune photo, June 2, 1930.
+Chicago Tribune June 2, 1930.

-Many have strongly suspected that the Fox Lake Massacre was in retaliation for the St. Valentine's Day Massacre on February 14, 1929.
-Seven of Moran's associates were lined up against the rear inside wall of a garage at 2122 North Clark Street, in the Lincoln Park neighborhood of Chicago's North Side, and executed.
+There is also strong speculation that the Fox Lake Massacre was in retaliation for the St. Valentine's Day Massacre on February 14, 1929.
+Seven of Moran's associates were lined up against the rear inside wall of the garage at 2122 North Clark Street (Lincoln Park neighborhood on Chicago's North Side), and executed.

-This photo postcard of a road near Bluff Lake gives an accurate view of area roads at the time of the Fox Lake Massacre.
-(LCDM M-86.1.19)
+This photo postcard near Bluff Lake provides an accurate view of roads at the time of the Fox Lake Massacre.
+Dunn Museum M-86.1.19

 Bugs Moran was arrested at Elizabeth Cassidy's resort on Bluff Lake in October 1930.
 The arrest was not related to the shooting at Manning's Hotel.